-- Employees operating in the field in a hands-on capacity report up through the Field Incident Commander-if established-who, in turn, reports to the Operations Section Chief.
-If no Field Incident Command is established, field staff report directly to the Operations Section Chief.
-This approach may supersede regular reporting lines during an emergency. - All other campus departments follow standard relevant departmental emergency operating policies and communicate within their normal chain of command unless activated and/or directed otherwise by the EMT.
+Employees operating in the field in a hands-on capacity report up through the Field Incident Commander-if established-who, in turn, reports to the Operations Section Chief.
+If no Field Incident Command is established, field staff report up through the chain of command to the Emergency Operations Center.
+This approach may supersede regular reporting lines during an emergency.

+All other campus departments follow standard relevant departmental emergency operating policies and communicate within their normal chain of command unless activated and/or directed otherwise by the EMT.
 The following depicts EMT team membership and the Incident Command Structure.